seanpmaxwell/React-Ts-Best-Practices/README.md

 4. Define event handlers.
 5. Return the UI.

-This is a reading convention, not a rigid template.
-Hooks still need to follow their rules regardless of where a section looks best.
+This is a reading convention, not a template.
+Hooks still follow their rules regardless of where a section looks best.

 #### Keep shared constants and independent helpers outside

-Move fixed configuration and helpers that do not depend on a component instance to module scope.

-This avoids rebuilding them during each render, but the bigger benefit is making their independence clear.
+Move fixed configuration and instance-independent helpers to module scope.
+It avoids rebuilding them per render, but mainly it makes their independence visible.

 Be selective:

-- Values based on current props or state usually belong inside the component.
+- Values based on props or state belong inside.
-- A helper can stay inside when it needs those values, or accept them as explicit arguments.
+- A helper that needs those values stays inside or takes them as arguments.
-- Do not move mutable per-user state to module scope.
-Module values are shared between component instances and may also be shared across server requests.
+- Never put mutable per-user state at module scope—it is shared across instances and possibly across server requests.

-Creating a small object or callback during rendering is usually inexpensive.
-Do not complicate the design just to avoid every allocation.
+Small allocations during render are cheap.
+Don't contort the design to avoid them.

 #### Keep rendering pure

-Rendering should calculate what the UI looks like—not send requests, write to storage, or mutate shared data.

-Use event handlers for work caused by a user action.
-Use effects when the component needs to synchronize with an external system.
+Rendering computes the UI; it does not send requests, write to storage, or mutate shared data.
+Use event handlers for user-triggered work and effects for syncing with external systems.

-If a value can be calculated from existing props or state, calculate it during rendering instead of storing a second copy and synchronizing it with an effect.
+If a value can be derived from props or state, derive it during render instead of storing a copy and syncing it with an effect.

 #### Follow the Rules of Hooks

-Call hooks such as `useState` and `useEffect` at the top level of a component or custom hook, not inside conditions, loops, or event handlers.

-Put conditional behavior inside the hook’s callback when appropriate.

-Keep effect dependencies accurate.
-Do not omit a dependency just to stop an effect from running.
+Call `useState`, `useEffect`, etc. at the top level of a component or custom hook—not in conditions, loops, or handlers.
+Put conditional logic inside the hook's callback.
+Keep dependencies accurate; never omit one just to stop an effect from running.

 #### Keep sibling layout in the parent

-The parent should usually control spacing and positioning between its children.

-That makes the relationship between sibling components visible in one place instead of spreading it across unrelated margins and callbacks.
+The parent controls spacing and positioning between children, so the relationship is visible in one place rather than scattered across margins.

 #### Extract meaningful components, not every fragment

-A child component is useful when a block has a clear responsibility, its own behavior, or enough markup to distract from the parent.

-Short JSX variables are also fine:
+Extract a child when a block has a clear responsibility, its own behavior, or enough markup to distract.
+Short JSX variables are fine too:

 ```tsx
 /**